 In previous years, San Antonio was listed as one of the “fattest” cities in the US based on subjective data that used personal wellness data referenced against food and eating access.
 While we love to eat our unique South Texas fare, many of us are out there burning calories as well in some type of physical fitness.
 Yet, given the community challenges and city infrastructure differences, it might be very difficult to walk in your immediate community.
 Do you have a safe and walking location that allows you to walk freely away from vehicle traffic?
-Are their challenges to walking because of too many cars, loose pets, poor lighting, etc.?
+Are there challenges to walking because of too many cars, loose pets, poor lighting, etc.?
 And, while San Antonio has outstanding walking venues like the Mission Reach, Museum Reach, Greenway Trail System, and many parks, maybe those locations are far from where you live and transportation to those walking locations is difficult if not impossible for some.
-We do have phenomenal community and senior centers but they may require paid membership or being associated with a specific demographic so that those activities are not open to all.
+We do have phenomenal community and senior centers but they may require paid membership or being associated with a specific demographic so those activities are not open to all.
 On face value, San Antonio has numerous walking opportunities and locations to get steps in – outdoors and indoors – but walkability is not the same for all residents.

 The Alamo Area Metropolitan Planning Organization (AAMPO) does walk studies upon request.
 Combining transportation planners and stakeholder managers with community organizations and concerned activists, a walkability study can highlight significant hindrances to basic and fitness walking, and will provide suggestions to elected officials and influential organizations to enact change.
 For details on the AAMPO, please visit www.alamoareampo.org.